-Critical Care and Trauma Education Simulation Center
+Critical Care and Trauma Simulation Center

-The center is located within The R. Adams Cowley Shock Trauma Center at the University of Maryland Medical Center.
+The Trauma Resuscitation Unit (TRU) is the receiving unit for patients entering the Shock Trauma Center of the University of Maryland Medical Center.

 This is where the trauma team conducts the initial assessment and resuscitation of patients.

 Patients then may go directly to the operating room or to the intensive care unit or floor.

 The TRU sim lab has 2 trauma bays that mirror the bays in the actual TRU.

 The simulated operating room has an anesthesia machine, operating room table, and other equipment that would typically be found in an actual operating room.